 Texas Public Insurance Adjuster Bonds

-Texas Public Insurance Adjuster Bond Information
+What is a Texas Public Insurance Adjuster Bond?

 Texas Public Insurance Adjusters must post a surety bond in the amount of $10,000 as required by the Texas Department of Insurance, Financial Regulation Division, Agent and Adjuster Licensing Office.
 The surety bond is required to legally engage in the business as a Public Insurance Adjuster in the state.
 The adjuster surety bond is mandated for all persons in Texas who act on behalf of an insured, another Public Insurance Adjuster, or a person who advertises, solicits business, investigates, settles, adjusts, advises or assists an insured with the settlement of an insurance claim for losses or damage under a policy covering real or personal property for direct, indirect, or other compensation.
 Those or who publicly negotiate for, or effect the settlement of a claim for loss or damage under any insurance policy covering real or personal property also meet the definition and are subject to the surety bond requirement.

-Texas Public Adjuster Bond Prices - Buy Online
+Purchase Your Texas Public Adjuster Bond Today

 The bond ensures the public adjuster will comply with the Texas Administrative Code, Chapter 4102 and conduct business in an ethical manner, discharging losses that result from final judgments recovered against the principal by any customer.

 This surety bond remains in full force and effect until its canceled without requiring a continuation or renewal certificates.
 The surety company may terminate this surety bond by submitting thirty days advance written notice to the Texas Department of Insurance.
 The surety company remains liable for any actions or defaults under this bond committed prior to the termination date but the aggregate liability of the surety company for any or all damages to all claimants is limited to the bond limit or penal sum of the surety bond.

 Public Adjuster Bonds And Getting Your Texas Business License/Registration